BitPassion/v2.vuejs/source/guide/components.md

 })
 ```

-Check out the API reference for a [full list of lifecycle hooks](/api/options.html#Lifecycle) that are availble.
+Check out the API reference for a [full list of lifecycle hooks](/api/options.html#Lifecycle) that are available.

 ## Dynamic Components